 5. Free Diploma In E-Business By Alison

 Alison was created by online course pioneer Mike Feerick in 2007.
 The platform was the first Massive Online Open Course (MOOC) provider at the time.
 Alison still leads the way with its Free Diploma in E-Business course.
 The class offers beginners the tools needed to operate when using Google Analytics and AdWords.
-You also learn how to track campaigns for progress and analyse revenue metrics.
+You also learn how to track campaigns for progress and analyze revenue metrics.

 6. Introduction To Social Media Strategy By Skillshare